 You can personalize your HUD with this command.
 Simply write cl_hud_color [HUD Color] and choose a color.
 Green, Cyan, Red, and Blue are just a few available options.

 If you’re a lefty or you simply want a change of pace, this command will allow you to move your gun to the left side of your screen.
 If you want to change it back to default, type cl_righthand.

 This command will give you the ability to experiment with your own personal server.
 You can use it to activate almost any client-sided or sever-sided console command you please.

 sv_grenade_trajectory 1 and sv_grenade_trajectory_time 10

 This command brings up a small rectangular interface for demo-watching.
-It’s good for speeding up viewing, slowing down highlights, and manually loading demo files directly in your computer from third-party server hosts, such as FACEIT or ESEA.
+It’s good for speeding up viewing, slowing down highlights, and manually loading demo files directly on your computer from third-party server hosts, such as FACEIT or ESEA.

 Exec is great for enabling private server configurations (.cfg files for practice, one-on-ones, etc.) that you can create or download from third-party websites.
 Make sure you download configs from safe and trusted sites.
-More on exec files here.